College Forward has compiled several tips and best practices to be successful when taking college courses online.

 - When taking online classes, it is more important than ever to connect with other students in your class.
 Help to hold each other accountable for completing the work, and share your own tips on successfully navigating the coursework online.

-- Use video chats to build a virtual study group or start a group chat with other students in each class.
+- Use video chats to build a virtual study group or start a group chats with other students in each class.

 Increase Communication with your Professors

 - Maintain a relationship with your professor through email.
 Overcommunication is better than no communication.